ar-ansari228/apnacollege-demo/README.md

 <br>
 nurshaba khatoon
 <br>
-Author - i use github after one month
+Author - i use github after one month (it is normal to use)